trasgoverde/ignsoc/README.md

 We have diverged from Mastodon in several ways in pursuit of our own goals.

-1. Node.js has been updated to 10.15.3LTS for hosting the Streaming API in compliance with the Gab Platform.
+1. Node.js has been updated to 10.15.3LTS for hosting the Streaming API in compliance with the Ignius Platform.
-1. Statuses were renamed from 'toots' to 'gabs'
+1. Statuses were renamed from 'toots' to 'Igniuss'
 1. The maximum length of a status was increased to 3,000 characters
-1. The browser client user experience has been significantly altered to match what users of Gab will expect
+1. The browser client user experience has been significantly altered to match what users of Ignius will expect
-1. Features were added to integrate the system with the Gab platform (accessing trends from Dissenter, for example)
+1. Features were added to integrate the system with the Ignius platform (accessing trends from Dissenter, for example)
 1. Groups and group moderation
 1. Quote posting